-- Is most often performed when there are four or more fetuses
+- Is most often done when there are four or more fetuses present.

 - Can be used to reduce triplets to twins.